ajbonner/openmagetest/contributing.md

 Contributing
 ============

-Mage-Test is a community driven project to help support Unit Testing of Magento Modules and Projects.
+OpenMageTest is a community driven project to help support Unit Testing of OpenMage Modules and Projects.
 We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests.